aiden-bailey/Capstone/README.md

 - The top 30 best features include things like `minutes_played` and `games_started`.
 These things are likely a result of other features doing well like points scored.
 Players get more minutes in a game when they score more points in the minutes they do play.
 Therefore, it's somewhat circular reasoning.
 It's worth noting that as we evluate the features that are predictors of great players.

 For teams looking for in-game numbers to go by in choosing players to add to their team, points scored are the highest predictors of Hall of Fame status.
 After that it's rebounds, steals, assists, blocks, then fouls.
 So I'd recommend teams find players that emmulate this type of play.

+Overall, our model does what we need it to do.
+Its accuracy of 98.4% is better than chance.
+The precision is high at the expense of recall.

+The limitations of this model (and any model most likely) is the inconsistency of why players are inducted into the hall of fame.
+Some on their in-game play, some simply on winning many championships, some on being the first to do something, and the list goes on.
+Since our goal was to help teams figure out what makes players successful on the court, I believe we achieved what we desired.

+We will miss some players in our predictions, but we can be confident that those we predict as hall of fame caliber are almost certainly that.
+Therefore, we can examine what makes these players successful and translate that into recruiting and building up players to be successful with their teams.

 ## References<a name="seventh-point"></a>